ase-fs25/DailyGrind/microservices/push-notification-service/README.md

 ## Development Setup

 ### Prerequisites
-- Java 17 or higher
+- Java 17
-- Maven 3.x
+- Maven
 - Docker and Docker Compose

 ### Run the Service locally in dev mode
-1. Start the docker compose with the dev profile according to the [README](../../terraform/README.md)
+1. Start the docker compose with the dev profile according to the [README](../../README.md)
 2. Start the microservice with the dev profile